 A grad school resume should be included in your master’s degree application to give the university’s admissions committee a complete picture of your qualifications.

-To get you started, we have two graduate school resume examples, four writing tips on how to write a resume for grad school, and a template:
+To get you started, we’re sharing two graduate school resume examples to inspire you, four writing tips on how to write a standout resume for grad school, and a template you can use to make your own:

 Grad school resume examples

-Here’s an example of a grad school resume example written by a current undergraduate:
+Here’s an example of a resume for grad school written by a current undergraduate:

 Sample resume for graduate school application (text version)